 Responsabile comunicazione, Egittologa

-She worked at the Museo Egizio in Turin and, inter alia, she managed the development of the new museum website and the dissemination of scientific knowledge to the wider public (2016-2018).
+She worked at the Museo Egizio, in Turin, where, inter alia, she was a member of the Editorial Team of the Rivista del Museo Egizio, managed the development of the new museum website and dealt with the dissemination of scientific and academic data to the wider public (2016-2018).

-She was an intern at the Egyptian Museum of Florence being deeply involved in the digitalization of the paper archive of the collection, the reorganization of the same and the rearrangement of the galleries of the museum (2012, 2015).
+She was an intern at the Egyptian Museum of Florence, being deeply involved in the digitalization of the paper archive of the collection, the reorganization of the same and the rearrangement of the galleries of the museum (2012, 2015).

 She is a member of the Editorial Board of SANEM - the series of the scientific publications of CAMNES - and one of the Specialist Editors of the Rosetta Journal.
 She is currently involved in the Shabti Translation Project of the University of Birmingham.